sanket-c/Social-Network-Based-Recommender-System/README.md

 NOTES:
 1) Execution takes a lot of time.
 Intermediate calculates are stored in python pickle formats

-2) The filtered dataset and created pickles for tempe can be found here:
+2) The filtered dataset and created pickles for 'Tempe' can be found here:

+a) pickles/naive.pickle
+b) pickles/b_users.pickle
+c) pickles/rating_matrix_final.pickle

 3) If the algorithm should be run for a different city, run pre_process.py with the city name and delete the following files:

 a) pickles/naive.pickle